webilix/jalali-date-time/README.md

     Valid Operators in configration Format are: **W, N, Y, M, D** (in both uppercase and lowercase)

     Default locale configuration for this method is **fa**.
-Use locale in config argument to change it.
+Use locale in config parameter to change it.
 Useing locle in Default Configuration will not effect this method's result

     #### Return Value (String | Boolean):

     Jalali date/time persian title for an specific date.<br />
-    If date argument is not a valid Javascript Date then false will be returned.<br />
+    If date parameter is not a valid Javascript Date then false will be returned.<br />
     If format is not specified in configuration then the **titleFormat** in [Default Configuration](#default-configuration)  will be used.